Adebayo Ogunlesi

 Adebayo "Bayo" O. Ogunlesi (born 20 December 1953) is a Nigerian lawyer and investment banker.
-He is currently chairman and managing partner at the private equity firm Global Infrastructure Partners (GIP).
+He is chairman and managing partner at the private equity firm Global Infrastructure Partners (GIP).
 Ogunlesi was the former head of global investment banking at Credit Suisse First Boston before being promoted to chief client officer and executive vice chairman.

 Early life and education

 Ogunlesi comes from Makun, Sagamu, Ogun State, Nigeria.
 He is the son of Susan Olorunfemi Peters and Theophilus O. Ogunlesi, the first Nigerian professor of medicine at University of Ibadan.
 His family is of Yoruba origin.

 Ogunlesi went to King's College, Lagos, a secondary school in Lagos, Nigeria.
 He received a B.A. with first class honors in philosophy, politics and economics from Oxford University in England.
 In 1979, Ogunlesi received a JD–MBA from Harvard Law School and later Harvard Business School.
 During his time at Harvard, he was on the Harvard Law Review.